wavepanda/compressed-file-repo/readme.txt

-#for store compressed archive files
+#This repo for store compressed archive files
 add file to .7z